 'The truth will set you free, but first it will piss you off.' - Joe Klaas

 I experience anger when I believe other people are not taking responsibility.
-I know I can't force other people to take responsibility but perhaps I would like to or imagine I would feel better if I did.
-My anger is a distraction from the parts of my life where I am not taking all my personal responsibility.
+I know I can't force other people to take responsibility, but perhaps I would like to or imagine I would feel better if I did.
+My anger is a distraction from the parts of my life where I am not taking my personal responsibility.
 A problem, in me and others, I have written about elsewhere.

 Another trigger to anger is when I feel pushed into a corner.
 Repeatedly challenged about the same issue and/or feeling ignored.
-When I perceive I have been discriminated against and/or excessively punished.
+Moreover when I perceive I have been discriminated against and/or excessively punished.
 Becoming jealous of those apparently not in my predicament.
 If these experiences keep repeating I can start to feel that I do not exist.
 Alternatively, only I exist.
 Both those possibilities scare me.
 They might mean that my relationships with other people are not real.
 That I am simply alone and helpless.

 At these times I can focus on, explanations for my feelings that suggest, an injustice.
 The resulting anger appears to provide me with the energy to push away the possibility of my helpless solitude through interaction.
 So regaining a sense of control in the face of this existential enormity.
 As if I would not be doing so by naming my experience, its strength, my part in it and recognising the commonality of these experiences.
-The fact that we all share experiences of helpless solitude.
+The fact that we all share intermittent experiences of helpless solitude.

-Constructive uses for anger
+Constructive anger

 'Bitterness is like cancer.
 It eats upon the host.
 But anger is like fire.
 It burns it all clean.' - Maya Angelou

-“Usually when people are sad, they don't do anything.
+'Usually when people are sad, they don't do anything.
 They just cry over their condition.
-But when they get angry, they bring about a change.” - Malcolm X
+But when they get angry, they bring about a change.' - Malcolm X

 Anger : an emotion like any other

-“Anger is just anger.
+'Anger is just anger.
 It isn't good.
 It isn't bad.
 It just is.
 What you do with it is what matters.
 It's like anything else.
 You can use it to build or to destroy.
-You just have to make the choice." - Jim Butcher
+You just have to make the choice.' - Jim Butcher

 I know I have been part of a wider problem of destructive responses to anger.
 I have often struggled to use my anger constructively.
 I know some of what makes me angry and the choices I have when feeling like that.
 In fact my angry feelings don't have to be destructive to me or anyone else.
 Remembering that there are no 'negative', 'bad', immoral or unethical emotions.
 Emotions are only physiological experiences.
 So anger could become an emotion like any other.
 An asset that can be used constructively for my and other people’s benefit.